nerd-1/testblog/docs/ps/two.md

   - test
 tags:
   - test
-publish: false
+publish: true
 sticky: 1
 ---

-This is theme-reco.
+This is theme-reco.  two